Kodak Portra 400 Film: Best Film Overexpose Technique

 Kodak Portra 400 Film Photography Penang

-Using the film overexpose technique
+Using the film overexposed technique

-I was shooting some film photography portraits, street fashion in Bukit Bintang and street photography in Georgetown, Penang recently with my Yashica Electro 35 GTN loaded with the Kodak Portra 400.
+I was shooting some film photography portraits, street fashion in Bukit Bintang, and street photography in Georgetown, Penang recently with my Yashica Electro 35 GTN loaded with the Kodak Portra 400.
 I try my best to preserve the film by storing it in the fridge and avoiding leaving it in hot places or for a long time inside my camera.

-As usual, the film is developed by Darkroom8 Malaysia, one of the best film lab in Malaysia.
+As usual, the film is developed by Darkroom8 Malaysia, one of the best film labs in Malaysia.
 My favorite shot is the concrete jetty shot taken at Batu Ferringhi beach in Penang with composition and leading line.

 How to Pull Film Overexpose Technique